Multiapples/teaforall-mob-scaling/README.md

   * When a mobs spawns in the middle of the interval, the point range is linearly interpolated between start and end.
   * Any mob that doesn't spawn in a ramping interval receives zero points.
     Mobs in overlapping intervals pick the first interval in the array.
-  * Point ranges can go negative as mobs with less than or equal to zero points are unaltered.
+  * Point ranges can go negative, but mobs with less than or equal to zero points are unaltered.
 * `mobScaling.defaultScaling` Base parameters that all mobs use initially for mob scaling.
   * `healthCost : int` When leftover points are converted into max health, every `healthCost` number of points is converted into 1 hp (0.5 hearts).
     Must be greater than zero.
-  * `healthRealloc : float` After points are partition into categories but before modifiers are applied, `healthRealloc * healthPoints` points are taken from the health category and distributed evenly to the other categories.
+  * `healthRealloc : float` After points are partitioned into categories but before modifiers are applied, `healthRealloc * healthPoints` points are taken from the health category and distributed evenly to the other categories.
     Use this to encourage more effects and less hp scaling.
   * `modifiers` Table that defines available modifiers and their attributes.
 See Modifier Identifiers for ID's.